CharbelAllawi/Talent-Analyzer/README.md

 <!-- project philosophy -->
 ![title2](https://github.com/CharbelAllawi/Talent-Analyzer/assets/108435865/59a0d8b4-eef1-4ef5-a55e-b20641a40177)

-> AI interview analyzer will take your interview video(s) to provide you with the best candidate(s) for your company.

->The problem this project is trying to solve is the difficulty of assessing candidates' skills and attitudes during interviews.
+> Talent analyzer is an AI powered analyzer that will take your interview video(s) to provide you with the best candidate(s) for your company.
+The problem this project is trying to solve is the difficulty of assessing candidates' skills and attitudes during interviews.

->So AI solved the issue with its ability to analyze how well the candidate(s) performed , it will solve the problem by extracting the questions and the answers of the interview, analyzing it, and giving you a repor
+>So AI solved the issue with its ability to analyze how well the candidate(s) performed , it will solve the problem by extracting the questions and the answers of the interview, analyzing it, and giving you a report.

 ### User Stories
-- Talent analyzer is an AI powered analyzer that will take your interview video(s) to provide you with the best candidate(s) for your company.
-The problem this project is trying to solve is the difficulty of assessing candidates' skills and attitudes during interviews.

-- So AI solved the issue with its ability to analyze how well the candidate(s) performed , it will solve the problem by extracting the questions and the answers of the interview, analyzing it, and giving you a report.
+- As a recruiter, i want to register an account on the website, so that i can login and use the features of website.
+- As a recruiter, I want to log in to the website and upload an interview video so that i get a report about the candidate.
+- As a recruiter, I want to change the website language, so i can understand what's going on.
+- As a recruiter, I want to upload several interview videos, so that i compare candidates.
+- As a recruiter, I want to be able to review previous interview analysis, so i can refresh my memory.
+- As a recruiter, I want to be able tos elect preferences after uploading video, so i can find the candidate needed.
+- As a recruiter, I want to edit / delete candidates, so i can remove mistakes.
+- As a admin, I want to perform CRUD operation so, i can manage the website.

 <br><br>